 More on the great comedians featured here can be found in The Lost Laugh e-zine.
-As well as expanded articles of the type featured here, DVD reviews, guest contributions from comedy film historians, rare images and reproduced archive news items are all included.
+As well as expanded articles of the type featured here, you’ll also find DVD reviews, guest contributions from comedy film historians, rare images and reproduced archive news items all included.